|Nutritional Guidelines (per serving)|

 - Fresh lime juice is highly recommended.
 The average lime will yield about 1 ounce, so you can squeeze it directly into the shaker.
 Maximize the juice by letting the fruit warm up to room temperature and rolling it under your palm with gentle pressure.

-- Anderson Valley makes some great beer, but feel free to pour your favorite IPA.
+- Anderson Valley IPA is the recommended beer for this drink, but feel free to pour your favorite IPA.
 That style of beer pairs well with Campari—others may not, though they're worth trying.

 - If, after the first few sips, you find the drink could use a little more beer, add it.
 The 1 1/2 ounces is one-eighth of a bottle, so you'll have plenty left over to pour extra as needed.